-DIESEL CONTAMINATION CLEANUP SUMMARY U.S. Marine Corps, 29 Palms, CA 27 July 1993
+DIESEL CONTAMINATION CLEANUP SUMMARY 27 July 1993 U.S. Marine Corps, 29 Palms, CA

 CONTAMINANT: 89 cubic yards of aged Diesel Contaminated Soil.
-The soil was

-Our instructions specify no deeper than 18 inches.

-PROCEDURE: 29 Palms initial composite sample was 3,986 ppm TPH using EPA used a tanker truck and fire hose to apply the liquid.

-Test 8015 modified.
+The soil was spread out in a rectangle approximately 33 inches deep.
+NOTE: Our instructions specify no deeper than 18 inches.
+PROCEDURE: 29 Palms initial composite sample was 3,986 ppm TPH using EPA Test 8015 modified.
 29 Palms applied 40 gallons of OSE II mixed with 2,000 gallons of pond water to the contaminated soil.
-They
+They used a tanker truck and fire hose to apply the liquid.